mathworks-ref-arch/matlab-spark-api/Documentation/SparkApiRef.md

   The function takes two arguments, each a cell array representing typical input and output arguments of the function for which the encoding is created.
+  It can furthermore take two additional arguments providing names for the input and output arguments.

   Example:
   A function that takes 2 scalar double values, and returns another